mrange/PushStream6/BLOG.md

 | FasterPumpStreamV2 | PGO |  17.778 μs | 0.0545 μs | 0.0510 μs |  2.67 |    0.04 |       - |      80 B |
 ```

-This run uses the new .NET6 feature of Profile Guided Optimizations, this does improve LINQ and `Seq` performance quite significantly but it also shows that `PumpStream` while slower than `PushStream` only adds about 3x overhead over the base line + some memory overhead compared to `PushStream` 1.5x overhead over the base line.
+This run uses the new .NET6 feature of Profile Guided Optimizations, this does improve LINQ and `Seq` performance quite significantly but it also shows that `PumpStream` while slower than `PushStream` only adds about 3x overhead over the baseline + some memory overhead compared to `PushStream` 1.5x overhead over the baseline.

 ## Appendix : Decompiling `PushStream`